Squarific/Anondraw/README.md

 Are you just getting started and want to try to contribute?
 Check out the starter issues: https://github.com/Squarific/Anondraw/issues?q=is%3Aissue+is%3Aopen+label%3AStarter

-They are easier problems wich should be solveable by people starting out.
+They are easier problems which should be solveable by people starting out.
 Still too hard?
 Feel free to message me and I'll work on it with you.

 ## Questions